pingcap/docs-cn/data-type-date-and-time.md

 ## Decimal part of time value

-`DATETIME` and `TIMESTAMP` values can contain a fractional part of up to 6 digits which is accurate to milliseconds.
+`DATETIME` and `TIMESTAMP` values can contain a fractional part of up to 6 digits which is accurate to microseconds.
 In any column of `DATETIME` or `TIMESTAMP` types, a fractional part is stored instead of being discarded.
 With a fractional part, the value is in the format of 'YYYY-MM-DD HH:MM:SS[.fraction]', and the fraction ranges from 000000 to 999999.
 A decimal point must be used to separate the fraction from the rest.

 + Use `type_name(fsp)` to define a column that supports fractional precision, where `type_name` can be `TIME`, `DATETIME` or `TIMESTAMP`.
 For example,